pfvaldez/boom/README.md

 ## Task 4 Speech

-In this experiment, we create a web app for live text-to-speech transcription.
+In this experiment, I created a web app for live text-to-speech transcription.

 1. Sign up for Deepgram account and get an API key.
 Save your API key to a `.env` file, make sure to include the `.env` file in your `.gitignore` file.